andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 My take-aways from this exercise have been:

-1. Security specifications stand on the shoulders of giants - the layers of specifications involved in these solutions can be quite astounding, and certainly gave me a deep appreciation of the work involved in crafting truly secure solutions.
+1. Security specifications stand on the shoulders of giants - the layers of specification involved in these solutions is astounding
 2. You shouldn't roll your own.
 Really.
-Unless you are making your own product, there is just no way you would have time to digest all of the information required if you wanted to make a conformant solution.
+There is just no way you would have time to digest all of the information required if you wanted to make a conformant solution.
 3. Specifications aren't that difficult to consume - until you get to the Crypto ones.
-4. Having a go at implementing a specification _WILL_ give you a better understanding of it.
+4. Having a go at implementing a specification (or part thereof) _WILL_ help embed your knowledge of it.
 It forces you to engage deeply with it.
-That being said it also takes a fair bit of work!

 ![Charlie](/roll-your-own/charlie.jpg)